beratzorlu/python-quiz/README.md

 -   As a user, I want to be presented with a clear welcome section.
 -   As a user, I want to be able to learn about the story of the game.
--   As a user, I want to learn how to play the game before it starts.
+-   As a user, I want to quickly learn how to play the game before it starts.
--   As a user, I want to be able to find instructions that are easy to understand.
 -   As a user, I want to be presented with questions that are clear and concise.
 -   As a user, I want to be able to view my answer options.
 -   As a user, I want to receive feedback from the game about the correctness of my answer.